Have you wondered why earning continuing education credits is crucial for all personal trainers?

 You might consider improving your nutritional knowledge overall as a way to further help your clients by getting a nutrition certification.

 Marketability is critical from a personal trainer perspective and is something I cover fully in my marketing, sales, and business guide.

 CECs keep you up to date on the latest trends in the fitness world

 I’ve said it before – the fitness world is constantly changing.

-Just take the recent massive impact something like CrossFit has had across the globe.
+Just take the recent massive impact something like CrossFit has had globally.

-That’s why it’s so important to stay up with the latest trends, especially with aspects that can be of benefit to your clients as well as those that they should steer clear of.
+That’s why staying up with the latest trends is important, especially with aspects that can benefit your clients and those they should steer clear of.

 That’s because some have less benefit than what you can provide.